OracleForResearch/AIMLSandbox/README.md

 ## Goal
 Provide researcher with
 1. A sandbox environment to get researhers quickly up and running.
-2. Researcher need separate CPU and GPU images
+2. Researcher may need separate CPU and GPU images

 ## Overview
 This repository includes
-1. Base AI/ML image for creating an AI/ML sandbox instance for researchers
+1. Images that can be quickly imported by researchers.
-2. Available in CPU and GPU versions in Oracle Linux and Ubuntu platforms
+2. Images are developed and supported by Oracle for Research
-3. VM based slim installs
+3. Images should be pulled down as a URL and imported as a custom image in your tenancy before usage

 ## Software & Versions
 2. [Included software versions](https://github.com/OracleForResearch/AIMLSandbox/blob/main/SoftwareAndVersion)